-In the higher education sector, around 47,500 students at independent higher education providers received a FEE-HELP loan in 2020.
+In the higher education sector, around 48,00 students at independent higher education providers received a FEE-HELP loan in 2021.
 These students represent around 31% of FEE-HELP loans in that year.
 However, these students undertaking study at an independent provider and receiving a FEE-HELP loan are charged an additional tax on their loan.
-Currently, that tax is 20% on all borrowings.